Accelerated Emergency Program

 This program is accredited with the International School of Veterinary Postgraduate Studies (ISVPS) meaning you can work towards the following globally-recognised qualifications while you study:

-Foundation Certificate in Emergency and Critical Care (FCertECC)
+Certificate in Emergency and Critical Care (CertECC)

 All ISVPS registration and examination fees are included in the course fees.
 For all enquiries about ISVPS requirements, contact [email protected].